High Blood Pressure Research Study

 Cardiovascular mortality attributable to hypertension has increased by more than 10% in the last decade.
 More than 50% of hypertensive individuals don’t have their blood pressure under control.
 Therefore, studies that advance the understanding of basic mechanisms of blood pressure regulation in humans are needed.

 We are also interested in how hypertension and obesity influence the nervous system and vascular function.
-There are no direct benefits of participating in this study beyond learning more about your cardiovascular health (e.g., blood pressure and blood panels).
+There are no direct benefits of participating in this study beyond learning more about your cardiovascular health (e.g. blood pressure, blood panels, sleep apnea score, body composition).

 Additional Information